 Commenting on his case, The Christian Institute agreed with Richards that the suggestion of an arrest was damaging enough.

 "It is an intimidating experience for law-abiding people to be told by officers that their beliefs are against the law.
-Even where no arrest is ever made, it exerts a dangerous chilling effect on free speech," said Simon Calvert of The Christian Institute, a nondenominational charity promoting biblical principles in the UK.
+Even where no arrest is ever made, it exerts a dangerous chilling effect on free speech," said Simon Calvert of The Christian Institute, a nondenominational Christian charity promoting biblical principles in the UK.

 In light of the storm of criticism it has received, Lincolnshire Police issued a statement insisting Richards was never threatened with arrest.
-The statement noted that an arrest would only be made if a person found in violation of the law refused to remove the threatening, abusive or insulting sign.
+The statement noted that an arrest would only be made if a person found in violation of the law refused to removed the threatening, abusive or insulting sign.

 "If a complaint is received by the police in relation to a sign displayed in a person's window, an officer would attend and make a reasoned judgement about whether an offense had been committed under the Act," read the statement republished by the Boston Standard.